5 Skills Your Employees Will Need Post-Coronavirus

 Even before the Coronavirus, the business world was undergoing a transformation.
 Soft skills, leadership abilities and digital knowledge were already coming ahead as the new, modern skills to have in an ever-changing work environment.
 Since the COVID-19 lockdown, companies have worked even harder to identify skill gaps within their organisations.
 They have used the available time to upskill employees in areas which are likely to improve business performance and increase market competitiveness.

-To help your organisation plan ahead, Keystone Training have identified the top 5 skills your employees will need to help drive the business forward in the aftermath of COVID-19.
+To help your organisation plan ahead, Keystone Training has identified the top 5 skills your employees will need to help drive the business forward in the aftermath of COVID-19.

 Business Development and Maintaining Client Relationships